Pilot (The X-Files): Filming

 The forest scenes were shot on location in Lynn Valley, in the Lower Seymour Conservation Reserve—formerly known as the Seymour Demonstration Forest.
-The crew spent $9,000 building wooden pathways for equipment, cast and crew to move easily through the area.
-Additional scenes were filmed at the headquarters for BC Hydro; whilst Scully's apartment was represented by a location used only in this episode and the third episode, "Squeeze"—use of this location was discontinued once it became apparent that most reverse angles would show a large parking lot across the street.
+The crew spent $9,000 building wooden pathways for equipment, cast, and crew to move easily through the area.
+Additional scenes were filmed at BC Hydro headquarters, whilst Scully's apartment was represented by a location used only in this episode and the third episode, "Squeeze"—use of this location was discontinued once it became apparent that most reverse angles would show a large parking lot across the street.

-Make-up effects artist Toby Lindala was tasked with creating a prop which would allow actress Sarah Koskoff to simulate a nosebleed on-camera, rather than through the use of off-screen make-up and editing tricks.
+Make-up effects artist Toby Lindala was tasked with creating a prop which would allow actress Sarah Koskoff to simulate a nosebleed on-camera, rather than using off-screen make-up and editing tricks.
 However, during test shots, the prop's tubing burst, causing the stage blood to begin dripping down Koskoff's forehead, rather than from her nose.
-Anderson has expressed displeasure over the scene in which Scully visits Mulder in his motel room in her underwear to have him examine a suspicious wound which turns out to be insect bites.
-The actress felt that the scene was too gratuitous, saying "there really wasn't a reason for it.
+Anderson has expressed displeasure with the scene in which Scully visits Mulder in his motel room in her underwear to have him examine a suspicious wound, which turns out to be insect bites.
+The actress felt that the scene was too gratuitous, saying, "There really wasn't a reason for it.
 The bites could have been on my shoulder or something."
 However, Carter has explained that the scene was simply intended to highlight the platonic relationship between the two lead roles.

 Post-production

-Post-production work on the episode was finished by May 1993, with the final version of the episode being assembled only three hours before its preview screening for Fox executives.
-Stock footage of the exterior of FBI headquarters was added to the episode, although later episodes would film new exterior shots using Simon Fraser University as a stand-in location.
-The climactic abduction scene featuring Billy Miles in a forest clearing featured a swirling vortex of leaves created using computer imagery by the series' visual designer Mat Beck; which Carter has described as being more complicated to achieve than the Normandy landings.
+Post-production work on the episode was completed by May 1993, with the final version assembled only three hours before its preview screening for Fox executives.
+Stock footage of the exterior of the FBI headquarters was added to the episode, though later episodes would film new exterior shots using Simon Fraser University as a stand-in location.
+The climactic abduction scene featuring Billy Miles in a forest clearing featured a swirling vortex of leaves created using computer imagery by the series's visual designer Mat Beck, which Carter has described as more complicated to achieve than the Normandy landings.